Feature

 How to Keep Cool During a Seattle Heat Wave

-It's no Heat Dome, but this week's weather forecast in Washington state is worth taking note.
-Here's everything from air-conditioned spots to tips on cooling down your home.
+It's no Heat Dome, but this week's weather forecast is still worth taking note.

 07/26/2022 By Angela Cabotaje